Co-Living Expense Splitter

 Other Shared Costs ($) is for communal expenses that the household has agreed to split.
 This might include cleaning supplies, paper goods, pest control, a shared streaming subscription, or a cleaner who comes once a month.
 If there are no extra shared costs, leaving this at zero is fine.

-The equal-split model has two steps.
+The co-living expense split calculation has two steps.
 First, add all shared monthly costs together.
 Second, divide that total by the number of roommates.
-This produces a baseline amount that each person would pay if everyone contributes equally.
+This gives a baseline amount that each person would pay if everyone contributes equally.
+The units stay in dollars throughout, so the final answer is a dollar amount per roommate per month.

-Using symbols, let R represent rent, U represent utilities and internet, O represent other shared costs, T represent the total shared monthly cost, and n represent the number of roommates.
-The formulas are:
+For co-living budgeting, let R represent rent, U represent utilities and internet, O represent other shared costs, T represent the total shared monthly cost, and n represent the number of roommates.
+The calculator applies the following formulas:

-The result area gives you two useful pieces of information.
+The co-living expense splitter returns two useful numbers.
 The first is the total shared monthly cost, which tells you how much the household owes for the categories you included.
 The second is the equal share per roommate, which is the amount each person would pay under a fully even split.

 Step 1: Total shared costs = 2400 + 260 + 140 = $2,800